-When complicating factors arise such as disputes over which state or country has jurisdiction over the divorce, child custody or support, an already stressful situation can reach crisis proportions.
+When complicating factors arise such as disputes over which state or country has jurisdiction over the divorce, child support or custody, an already stressful situation can reach crisis proportions.
 It takes a knowledgeable and composed professional to assess the facts and create resolution.”

 Additional Services by Maxim Smith

 Collaborative law provides an alternative to resolving family disputes by taking the disputed matter out of the courts and working collaboratively with your spouse and the collaborative lawyers you have chosen.
 While traditional divorces are often about “fighting and winning,” a collaborative divorce is more about “troubleshooting and problem solving.”
 Read more.

 Many couples today don’t know they have an option to go through an uncontested divorce.
 If you and your spouse agree on major decisions involving your children, your family home, splitting debts, sharing assets, and other areas, you may qualify for Maxim Smith’s Friendly Divorce service.
 In a Friendly Divorce, one member of the couple retains our firm to draft and file divorce documents.
 A non-contested divorce is generally accomplished more quickly, and at a lower cost than traditional divorce.
 Find out by taking our survey if you are a good candidate for Friendly Divorce.
 Read more.

 Our Mindfulness Approach